 1 Can I claim mis-sold PPI compensation?

-If you took out any kind of consumer loan, store card, credit card or mortgage in the 1990s or 2000s, you may have been mis-sold PPI.
+If you had any kind of credit product, such as a consumer loan, store card, credit card or mortgage up until 2006, when the regulator began imposing fines for PPI mis-selling, you may have been mis-sold PPI.

 3 PPI mis-selling checklist

-If your answer is ‘no’ to one or more of the following questions, then you may have been mis-sold PPI.
+If your answer is ‘no’ to one or more of the following questions, it's likely you were mis-sold PPI.